Last Updated On: enero 6th, 2022 at 10:02AM MST

 Secondary Contact: David Bill

 Internship informationGeneral Farm Description: Midnight’s Farm is a small diversified farm on Lopez Island in northwest Washington.
 We strive to model stewardship and production that tends the soil and the climate, including; community scale compost production, rotational grazing, biochar production and intensive no-till market garden.
 We are always seeking to improve our practices and incorporate new ideas and information.
 Our current curiosities/projects include stabilizing carbon in compost with the addition of clay, hedgerow design, refining biochar production, and incorporating climate storytelling into our promotion materials.

 CRAFT Member Farm?
 No

-Live, work, learn, and connect on Midnight’s Farm while taking a deep dive into the landscape of climate change through the Terra.do “bootcamp course.”
+Live, work, learn, and connect on Midnight’s Farm while taking a deep dive into the landscape of climate change through the Terra.do “Climate Change: Learning through action.”
 Learn with a worldwide climate network while getting your hands dirty with experiential, in-the-field farm work.

-Roughly 32 hours of farm work per week.
+From 32 to 40 hours of farm work per week – more specific breakdown below

-Full engagement and completion of the Terra.do 12-week course “Climate Change: Learning for Action” (this will be an additional 10+ hours per week).
-This might include hosting a fireside chat for interested Terra.do fellows.
+Full engagement and completion of the Terra.do 12-week course “Climate Change: Learning for Action”.
+This will be an additional 10+ hours per week that you will do on weekends and evenings including: